 We are in a new golden age of grassroots political engagement, but philanthropy and professional advocates are at risk of being left behind.
 Top-down campaigns will miss movement energy.
 And a failure to shift from movement-building into policy campaign action will miss the power of this moment.
 It’s time for a new synthesis to emerge in which empowered movements make real change.
 Philanthropy can help.

-This report was written in partnership with Mary Blanusa, Senior Director of Strategy for America Achieves.
+This report was written in partnership with Mary Blanusa.

 Building and activating potent movements

-The report illustrates the practices and new tools that make movements possible.
-For each of the four practices listed below we discuss the strategies that funders and advocates can use to build movements, and the tactics that can drive these movements into effective campaign action.
+The report illustrates the practices and new tools that make movements possible and discusses the strategies that funders and advocates can use to build movements and the tactics that can drive these movements into effective campaign action.

 Do you have any questions about the report’s background, content, or implications for your own work?
 Please reach out.
 We’d love to help.